-NFL Playoff Scenarios 2018-19: AFC, NFC Picture; Browns, Eagles Wildcard Odds
+NFL Playoff Scenarios 2018-19: AFC, NFC Picture; Browns, Eagles Wild-Card Odds

 Playoff Scenarios

 The New England Patriots went into their Week 14 game at Miami needing a win to clinch the AFC East.
-They were unable to make that happen, and they also lost at Pittsburgh last week.
+They lost and also fell at Pittsburgh last week.
 However, they are still in a solid position with home games remaining against the Buffalo Bills and New York Jets.
 One win in either game clinches the division title.

-The Steelers ended a three-game losing streak with their win over the Patriots, but they have a brutal assignment in Week 16 on the road against the New Orleans Saints.
+The Steelers ended a three-game losing streak with their win over the Patriots, but they have a brutal assignment in Week 16 on the road at the New Orleans Saints.
 If the Steelers lose and the Ravens beat the Chargers on the road, Baltimore will move into first place in the AFC North.

 The Houston Texans need one win in their last two games to win the AFC South.
-The Texans play in Philadelphia Sunday and close the season in Week 17 with a home game against the Jacksonville Jaguars.
+The Texans play in Philadelphia on Sunday and close out the season with a home game against the Jacksonville Jaguars.

 The second-place finisher in the AFC West will take the No. 1 wild-card spot.
-The Ravens currently have the lead for the No. 2 spot, and they are trying to hold off Indianapolis Colts and Tennessee Titans.
+The Ravens have the lead for the No. 2 spot, and they are trying to hold off the Indianapolis Colts and Tennessee Titans.

-If the Ravens lose to the Chargers, while the Colts and Titans both win their games against the New York Giants and Washington Redskins, respectively, the Week 17 game between Indianapolis and Tennessee will likely decide the No. 2 wild-card spot.
+If the Ravens lose to the Chargers, and the Colts and Titans both win their games against the New York Giants and Washington Redskins, respectively, the Week 17 game between Indianapolis and Tennessee will likely decide the No. 2 wild-card spot.

-The Cleveland Browns still have a heartbeat as far as the wild-card is concerned, but it is a faint one.
+The Cleveland Browns still have a heartbeat as far as the wild card is concerned, but it is a faint one.
 The Browns need to beat the Bengals in Week 16 and the Ravens in Week 17 while the Colts-Titans showdown ends in a tie.
 They also need the Ravens to lose to the Chargers.

-That would give Cleveland, Indianapolis and Tennessee 8-7-1 records, and the Browns would have the edge in the tiebreakers.
+That would give Cleveland, Indianapolis and Tennessee 8-7-1 records, and the Browns have the edge in the tiebreakers.
 The Browns would also need the 7-7 Miami Dolphins to do no better than split its remaining games against the Jaguars and Bills.

-The Dallas Cowboys are coming off a shutout loss to the Colts, but they had won their previous five games and have a one-game lead over the Washington Redskins and Philadelphia Eagles.
+The Dallas Cowboys are coming off a shutout loss to the Colts, but they had won their previous five games and have a one-game lead over Washington and Philadelphia.

-The Cowboys close with the Tampa Bay Buccaneers at home and the New York Giants on the road and have an excellent chance at joining the Chicago Bears, New Orleans Saints and Los Angeles Rams as division champions.
+The Cowboys, who close with the Tampa Bay Buccaneers at home and the New York Giants on the road, have an excellent chance at joining the Chicago Bears, New Orleans Saints and Los Angeles Rams as division champions.

 The Seahawks dropped a 26-23 overtime decision to the San Francisco 49ers in Week 15, but they are still in the lead for the No. 1 NFC wild-card position with home games remaining against the Chiefs and Arizona Cardinals.